Straight From The Source -Tim Mikes

 He is passionate about helping young adults, like himself, transition into adulthood and engage with the “real world.”
 Whether it is through his work with the Kent State Autism Taskforce or as a presenter at Milestones Annual Autism Conference, Tim says helping others through awareness, education and empathy is key to building bridges in the autism community and beyond.

 How has Milestones helped you?

-Milestones has helped me by teaching me the importance of knowing how to advocate for oneself, specifically being able to understand the Americans with Disabilities Act and how it relates to higher education.
+Milestones has helped me by teaching me the importance inflatable water slides for sale of knowing how to advocate for oneself, specifically being able to understand the Americans with Disabilities Act and how it relates to higher education.
 Milestones conferences held in June have been extremely helpful for myself and my family because it is one of the few times where medical and educational professionals, individuals with ASD, and family members of those with ASD are able to collaboratively discuss effective approaches to addressing areas of concern and display the success of individuals with ASD.
 The synergistic environment that Milestones produces at its conferences allows productive learning for all parties involved.